CCI-MOC/hil/docs/rest_api.md

   request.
 * 404 if the api call references an object that does not exist (obviously, this is acceptable for calls that create the resource).
-  This may also be returned in cases where a user does not have permission to access a resource, in order to avoid leaking the fact that the resource does in fact exist.

 Below is an example.